Christmas is a time for traditions

 "We’re here to keep tradition going.
 It’s wonderful" - Helen, Chelsea Pensioner

-The Ceremony of the Christmas Cheeses (read about 2022's event)
+The Ceremony of the Christmas Cheeses (Read about the 2023 event here)

 This quirky ceremony is unique to the Royal Hospital and dates back over 300 years.
 In 1692, a local cheesemonger gave some of his wares to the ‘Red Breasts of Chelsea’ as a Christmas present.
 The tradition has continued ever since, with the cheeses being donated by Dairy UK since 1959.